Pullusb/BoneUtils/README.md

 Functions

-**Copy selected bones** - Copy selected bones to another armature in selection (new armature if no secondary armature selected) and copy transform every bones to source bones (created to extract boens from proxy)
+**Copy selected bones** - Copy selected bones to another armature in selection (new armature if no secondary armature selected) and copy transform every bones to source bones (created to extract bones from proxy)

-**Calculate pole target angle** - for IK et the pole target angle to match rest pose for Ik constraint bones and pole target
+**Calculate pole target angle** - for IK and the pole target angle to match rest pose for Ik constraint bones and pole target

 **Parent converter (keep transform on/off)** - direct existing parent (ctrl+p) in selection become a skinned parent with armature

-**Relink all widgets (all/selection)** - Relink all bones custom shapes objects that aren'nt in the scene on layer 10 (everything or current posebone selection)
+**Relink all widgets (all/selection)** - Relink all bones custom shapes objects that are not in the scene on layer 10 (everything or current posebone selection)

 renaming utility:
 **Increment values** - increment bone name for duplication based on suffix number